 I am spinning the future of the world, my pretty child.
 Come nearer and watch the way I gently pull and twist the yarn.
-See the spindle spin – always clockwise, always steady, flowing ever forward . . .
+See the spindle spin – always clockwise, always steady, flowing round and round . . .

 Curious, the princess moved toward the spinning wheel.
 Pulled like the wool roving, closer and closer to the spindle, until she too was spun into the filament of time . . .

 And she dreamed that the forests grew stronger,

 Perhaps she dreamt the world we all wished it could be.

 You may know this story.
 Perhaps it was told to you when you were young.
 A reassuring story about how a handsome prince wakens the princess with a kiss and they lived happily ever after . . .